sanjaybhat2004/blog/source/_posts/int-a-5.md

 - ```ret``` : this exits the function and sets control flow to the place where the function was called.
+This destroys the topmost stack frame by undoing the operations that happened in this function call.

 ![](img9.png)